microsoft/vscode-react-native/README.md

 ## Hermes engine and direct debugging (Recommended)

-React-native set Hermes as default engine from 0.70.
+React-native set Hermes as default engine.
 Please see [official documentation](https://reactnative.dev/blog/2022/07/08/hermes-as-the-default) to get details.

 The Hermes engine is an open source JavaScript engine created by Facebook to optimize building and running React Native applications.
 It improves app performance and decreases app size.

 Click [here](https://reactnative.dev/docs/hermes) to learn more about Hermes and how to enable it for your application.
-To turn off Hermes, you can do the same changes in documentation but set `Hermes Flag` to `False`.

 ## Attach to Hermes application